Scuba Diving in South Africa

 Mossel Bay, Garden Route

-There are three major international airports in South Africa: Tambo International Airport (Johannesburg); Cape Town International Airport; and King Shaka International Airport (Durban).
-There are also many regional airports, including the Kruger Mpumalanga International Airport in Mbombela (Nelspruit).
+There are three major international airports in South Africa: O.R.
+Tambo International Airport (JNB) – Johannesburg, Cape Town International Airport (CPT) – Cape Town, and King Shaka International Airport (DUR) – Durban.
+There are also many regional airports, including Kruger Mpumalanga International Airport (MQP) – Mbombela (Nelspruit).

 Topside & Non-Diving Activities